joshmorgan1000/UTKH/THEORY.md

   - The Moon is tidally locked to Earth, meaning one hemisphere always faces the planet.
 This resonance arises from energy dissipation and gravitational interactions that stabilize rotational and orbital dynamics over time.

 - **Ring Systems:**
-  - The gaps in Saturn’s rings (e.g., the Cassini Division) are caused by resonances with its moons, where orbital interactions eject particles from unstable zones, leaving well-defined gaps.
+  - The gaps in Saturn's rings (e.g., the Cassini Division) are caused by resonances with its moons, where orbital interactions eject particles from unstable zones, leaving well-defined gaps.

 - **Mean-Motion Resonances in Exoplanets:**
   - Exoplanetary systems often exhibit resonances where planets orbit their stars in harmonic ratios, such as 2:1 or 3:2.
 These resonances enhance orbital stability and are observed in systems like Kepler-223.